Komvi/Komvi/README.md

 - 👋 Hi, I’m @Komvi
-- 🌱 I’m currently learning informatique support, i watts become DEV in the futur.
+- 🌱 I’m currently learning informatique support, i was become DEV in the futur.
 - 💞️ I’m looking to collaborate on learning session.
 - 📫 How to reach me, vincent.kmbille@gmail.com.